NietoDeveloper/ReactBriefcaseExample/README.md

 Runs the app in the development mode.\t in your browser.

 The page will reload when you make changes.\
-You may also see any lint errors in the cons
+You may also see any lint errors in th

 ### `npm test`